mduu/tauchbolde/README.md

 * Easy maintainance
 * No permanent security updates (unlike the current Drupal based website)
 * Playing with new tech like .Net Core, ASP.Net Core, Azure and later on Mobile Apps
+* Use the project to experiment with new concepts

 ## Current state